Rutherfurd Stuyvesant: Society life

 Stuyvesant was a collector of arms and armor, fine china and paintings.

 His mansion in New York was located at the corner of Second Avenue and 15th Street, near most of the Stuyvesant and Rutherfurd properties.

 He had an estate in the country, known as Tranquility Farms, near Hackettstown, New Jersey that was the original Stuyvesant homestead.
 He enlarged the home which was located on 7,000 acres and included a park stocked with elk, deer, ponds with beavers, and pheasants.
 The estate was completely burned down in 1959.

 He was a member of the Union Club of New York, the Century Club, the City Racquet Club, the New York Yacht Club, the Atlantic Yacht Club and the Seawanhaka Corinthian Yacht Clubs, The Downtown Association, The Columbia College Alumni Association, New-York Historical Society, and the American Geographical Society.
 He was a fellow at the American Museum of Natural History and the National Academy of Design, and a patron and trustee of the Metropolitan Museum of Art.

 Personal life

 Photograph of his second wife, the former Countess de Wassanaer, c.
 1915-1920.

 In 1863, he was married to Mary Pierrepont (1842–1879), a daughter of Henry Evelyn Pierrepont (1808–1888) and Anna Maria Jay (1819–1902), and a granddaughter of Peter Augustus Jay.
 She, along with a son, died at the Stuyvesant mansion during childbirth in 1879.

-In 1902, he was married to Countess Mathilde Elizabeth Loewenguth de Wassenaer (1877–1948), the daughter of Joseph Loewenguth, at St. George's Chapel on Albemarle Street in London.
+In 1902, he was married to Countess Mathilde Elizabeth de Wassenaer (1877–1948), the daughter of Joseph Loewenguth, at St. George's Chapel on Albemarle Street in London.
 She was divorced from a Dutch Count.
 Together, they were the parents of: